New Haven Personal Injury Attorney

 - Dog bites

 Work related-injuries are typically covered by the state’s workers’ compensation system.
-However, workers’ compensation benefits won’t always cover all of your medical expenses, or may not get approved at all.
+However, New Haven workers’ compensation benefits won’t always cover all of your medical expenses, or may not get approved at all.
 In these cases, you may need to file a personal injury lawsuit against your employer (or some third party) to be compensated for the full breadth of your losses.

 Proving Fault in a Personal Injury Claim